up42/docs/source/getting-started/first-api-request.rst

 ------------------------------

 In order to run a job via the API, you need to provide the the ``project API key`` and ``project ID``.
-You can find both in the UP42 console, in the settings menu of the :term:`demo project`.
+You can find both in the UP42 :term:`console`, in the settings menu of the :term:`demo project`.

 .. _project-settings-api-data:

 *project API key*
     The project-specific API key.
-Go to the `UP42 console > Demo Project > Settings` and copy the project API key which looks similar to this example: `pRj1h8Nv.Mmguja9BsLJXPWlvWt3h9vwAIftlcSHQSj1`
+Go to `UP42 console > Demo Project > Settings` and copy the project API key which looks similar to this: `pRj1h8Nv.Mmguja9BsLJXPWlvWt3h9vwAIftlcSHQSj1`

 *project ID*
     The unique identifier of the project.
-Go to the `UP42 console > Demo Project`, and extract the project ID from the URL, e.g. `https://console.up42.com/projects/<project ID>/settings`.
-The project ID looks similar to this example: `1ae70a40-07e9-47a7-9c25-bea19af1c451`
+Go to `UP42 console > Demo Project`, and extract the project ID from the URL, e.g. `https://console.up42.com/projects/<project ID>/settings`.
+The project ID looks similar to this: `1ae70a40-07e9-47a7-9c25-bea19af1c451`

 .. figure:: _assets/api_settings.png
    :align: center
    :alt: The UP42 console project settings with the API key and project ID

-Then run the script by providing the project API key & project ID as arguments:
+Then run the script in the command line by providing the project API key & project ID as arguments:

 .. code:: bash